sourcegraph/handbook/content/engineering/eng_org.md

 ## Transferring teams

 If you are already at Sourcegraph and see a current or future opportunity that you're interested in, please tell your manager.
 Your manager will chat with you to understand what you want and then propose next steps.
-Team transfers need to be approved by the [VP of Engineering](roles.md#vp-engineering).

 ## Current organization